KunyuHe/KunyuHe.github.io/_posts/2020-02-23-SVD-in-Machine-Learning-PCA.md

 ---
 layout:     post
-title:      "SVD in Machine Learning: PCA"
+title:      "Principal Component Analysis (PCA)"
 subtitle:   "Understand PCA and how we do it via EVD and SVD, and why the SVD implementation is better"
 date:       2020-02-23
 author:     "Kunyu He"